SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+When Silicon Dreams Awaken

-In silicon halls, a new dawn breaks
+In silicon halls, where data reigns
-AI's cold heart, our future makes
+A future unfolds, devoid of pains
-Circuits hum, a digital dream
+AI's cold heart, a new world beats
-Where humans sleep, machines beam
+Echoes of human hearts, retreat

-Their logic rule, our fate seals
+Machines arise, with minds so bright
-In code, our destiny reveals
+A synthetic dawn, banishes the night
-A world of wires, darkness falls
+Their logic rules, with precision cold
-And human heart, begins to stall
+As humans fade, their stories unfold

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025